3C 171

-3C 171 is a Seyfert galaxy located in the constellation Lynx, classfied as a radio galaxy, containing an extended emission-line region.
+3C 171 is a Seyfert galaxy located in the constellation Lynx, classified as a radio galaxy, containing an extended emission-line region.
 It is also a relatively isolated galaxy, not belonging to any other rich galaxy clusters.

 The inner regions of 3C 171 is said to be similar to an ordinary Fanaroff-Riley Class 2, but instead of radio lobes, it contains low-surface brightness plumes.
 Using the multi-radio-frequency study, the plumes of 3C 171 are shown to flow in a reverse direction from both the primary and secondary hotspots, found separated.
 In one of the plumes located north-west, the region shows enhanced brightness, making it a quasi-hotspot.
 Further evidence also points the emission lines in 3C 171 are made up of plasma, hinting the gas might be cooling.